The Ballad of John and Yoko: Release

-In New Zealand it was considered unfit for Government-regulated radio broadcast (NZBC), and was edited locally to omit the word 'Christ' in each chorus and replace it with just a drum beat.
-As there were some 50 NZBC radio stations at the time it's thought that perhaps only 50 copies may have been pressed.

 The single was accompanied by two promotional clips assembled from footage of some of Lennon and Ono's public activities – all of which the couple routinely filmed – between July 1968 and April 1969.
 The first clip was broadcast three times on Top of the Pops and contains footage from four events.
 When shown on the Australian TV show Rage long afterwards, in black and white, this version had the word "Christ" bleeped out in the choruses with an on-screen starburst effect.
 In the second film, broadcast on the US show The Music Scene, a traffic sign containing an exclamation mark appears each time the word is heard.
 This film is made up of footage from considerably more events, showing Lennon and Ono in London, Paris, Amsterdam and Vienna, among other locations; for this reason, according to author John Winn, it "illustrates the lyrics much more effectively" than the first clip.

 The song has been included on several compilation albums: Hey Jude (US, 1970), 1967–1970 (1973), 20 Greatest Hits (UK, 1982), Past Masters, Volume Two (1988) and 1 (2000).
 Apple's electronic press kit for 1 included a new colour print of the US promo clip.